Skip to content

 $PWD = "";

-// The data needed to calculate the tax has been placed in the MySQL table $TABLE
+// the data required to calculate the tax has been placed in table mysqL $TABLE

 // belonging to the $BASE database.
 The table has the following structure